dmlc/xgboost/doc/tutorials/spark_estimator.rst

 XGBoost PySpark GPU support
 ***************************

 XGBoost PySpark supports GPU training and prediction.
-To enable GPU support, you first need to install the xgboost and cudf packages.
+To enable GPU support, first you need to install the XGBoost and the `cuDF <https://docs.rapids.ai/api/cudf/stable/>`_ package.
 Then you can set `use_gpu` parameter to `True`.

-Below tutorial will show you how to train a model with XGBoost PySpark GPU on Spark standalone cluster.
+Below tutorial demonstrates how to train a model with XGBoost PySpark GPU on Spark standalone cluster.